Disallowance and reservation in Canada: 1881–1896: Macdonald, Abbot, Thompson, Bowell and Tupper

-Following the disallowance of the Ontario act, the minister of justice was inundated with petitions to disallow further acts, La Forest notes that Alexander Campbell who held the role from 1881 to 1885 studied each petition thoroughly, but only disallowed the repeating Ontario Rivers and Streams Acts.
-Campbell's successor as justice minister John Thompson refused to recommend disallowance for enactments that interfered with property rights similar to the Ontario act in 1881.
-La Forest notes that Thompson's actions as justice minister were at times inconsistent, disallowing some enactments and refusing to recommend disallowance for similar reasons.
-Thompson was also very willing to indicate in his reports where he saw an injustice had taken place, and whether or not the injustice was sufficient reason for the enactment to be disallowed.
-Following Thompson, conservative justice ministers Charles Hibbert Tupper, Thomas Mayne Daly, and Arthur Rupert Dickey refused to disallow an enactment solely on the basis that it was unjust.
+Following the disallowance of the Ontario act, the minister of justice was inundated with petitions to disallow further acts; La Forest notes that Alexander Campbell, who held the role from 1881 to 1885, studied each petition thoroughly, but only disallowed Ontario's further attempts to pass the Rivers and Streams Acts.
+Campbell's successor as justice minister Sir John Thompson refused to recommend disallowance for acts that interfered with property rights similar to the Ontario act in 1881.
+La Forest notes that Thompson's actions as justice minister were at times inconsistent, disallowing some acts and refusing to recommend disallowance for similar reasons.
+Thompson was also very willing to indicate in his reports where he saw an injustice had taken place, and whether or not the injustice was sufficient reason for the act to be disallowed.
+Following Thompson, Conservative justice ministers Sir Charles Hibbert Tupper, Thomas Mayne Daly, and Arthur Rupert Dickey refused to disallow an act solely on the basis that it was unjust.

-During this period, the government of British Columbia passed two enactments restricting immigration of Chinese individuals to the province, and permitting the arrest of new immigrants without a warrant, the enactments both titled An Act to prevent the Immigration of Chinese were disallowed.
+During this period, the government of British Columbia passed two acts restricting immigration of Chinese individuals to the province, and permitting the arrest of new immigrants without a warrant; the acts, both titled An Act to prevent the Immigration of Chinese, were disallowed.
 The British Columbia government had previously lobbied the federal government to require the Canadian Pacific Railway to hire labourers from Europe for railway construction instead of individuals of Chinese descent, and dissatisfied with progress made by the federal government on immigration, British Columbia attempted to regulate immigration under Section 95 of the British North America Act.
-Minister of Justice Campbell rejected the argument, noting provinces could encourage immigration, but not prohibit immigration, and subsequently disallowed the enactment.
+Minister of Justice Campbell rejected the argument, noting provinces could encourage immigration, but not prohibit immigration, and subsequently disallowed the act.
 Macdonald relented to requests to evaluate the Chinese immigration and appointed the Royal Commission on Chinese Immigration in 1885, which recommended a head tax on Chinese immigrants.
-The government of British Columbia did not see the recommendations of the Royal Commission as sufficient, and passed legislation duplicating the previous enactment limiting Chinese immigration to the province, which was subsequently disallowed by the federal government.
+The government of British Columbia did not see the recommendations of the Royal Commission as sufficient, and passed legislation duplicating the previous act limiting Chinese immigration to the province, which was subsequently disallowed by the federal government.